sem CLI Reference#

 --slack-channels "#dev-team,@mtsoukalos"

-You can list all existing notifications under the current organization as follows:
+You can list all existing notifications within your current organization as follows:

 sem get notifications